Zion Tupuola-Fetui

-Zion Tupuola-Fetui (born July 3, 2000) is an American football linebacker for the Washington Huskies.
+Zion Tupuola-Fetui (born July 3, 2000) is an American professional football defensive lineman.
+He played college football for the Washington Huskies as a linebacker.

-Early years
+Early life

 Tupuola-Fetui attended Pearl City High School in Pearl City, Hawai'i.
 He played defensive line and tight end in high school.
 He committed to the University of Washington to play college football.
 Tupuola-Fetui also played volleyball in high school.

 College career

 Tupuola-Fetui played two games his first year at Washington in 2018 and took a redshirt.
 As a redshirt freshman in 2019, he played in 12 games and had nine tackles.
 As a redshirt sophomore in 2020, he became a starter.
 Through the first three games of the season, he recorded seven sacks.

+Professional career

+Tupuola-Fetui was signed to the practice roster of the Saskatchewan Roughriders of the Canadian Football League on September 15, 2024.